DVS-devtools/videoplayer/README.md

 ## VideoPlayer

-VideoPlayer is a Manager for all the videos displayed in a web page
+VideoPlayer is a Manager for all the videos displayed in a web page.

 It can manage multiple video instances with multiple video Provider: